ukparliament/design-assets/README.md

 The design assets Ruby gem allows for customisation over the UK Parliament design system: https://designsystem.parliament.uk

+<mark>To edit the content of the design assets gem, you need to have write access to this repository.</mark>

-## Updating the design assets gem for a new version
+## Updating the content of the design assets gem

 1. Having checked out the latest version of this repository,